noahgaertner/noahgaertner/README.md

 - 👨🏻‍💻 I know C, Java, and SystemVerilog, as well as (some) Julia and Python
 - 🌱 I’m currently learning Scheme LISP, C++ (from C), and Embedded Systems, and shoring up my Python and Julia
 - 💞️ I’m looking to collaborate on Embedded Systems project(s)
-- 📫 How to reach me: email at noah@noahgaertner.tech, dm on twitter @noahgaertner
+- 📫 How to reach me: email at noah@noahgaertner.tech

 <!---
 noahgaertner/noahgaertner is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.